Dr Ian Biddle

 Faculty PhD Research Training

 - Texts Images and Sounds, a unit of HSS8004

 - Biddle I. The Flamenco Effect: Authenticity, Community and Tradition in the South of Spain.
 New York and London: Routledge, 2017.
 In Preparation.

 - Biddle I. Romance cartographies: flamenco articulations of queer spaces in urban Andalusia.
 Radical Musicology 2017, 7.
 In Preparation.

-- Biddle I. Music, Affect and the Posttraumatic Community in Holocaust Cinema: Natan Gross’s Unzere kinder (1948).
+- Biddle I. Music, Sound, and Affect in Yiddish-language Holocaust Cinema: The Posttraumatic Community in Natan Gross’s Unzere kinder (Poland, 1948).
 Music and the Moving Image 2017.
-In Preparation.
+In Press.

 - Gibson K, Biddle I, ed.
 Cultural Histories of Noise, Sound and Listening in Europe, 1300-1918.
 London: Routledge, 2016.

 - Biddle I, Müller B. 'and all of a sudden, in the middle of it, they began singing...': Languages and Commemoration in Arnold Schoenberg's Cantata A Survivor from Warsaw (Op.
 46).
 In: Peter Davies & Andrea Hammel, ed.
 Edinburgh German Yearbook: New Literary and Linguistic Perspectives on the German Language, National Socialism, and the Shoah.
 Rochester, New York: Camden House, 2014, pp.199-215.

 - Gibson Kirsten, Biddle Ian.
 Musicologies/Masculinities.
 In: Marion Gerards, Martin Loeser and Katrin Losleben, ed.
 Musik und Männlichkeiten in Deutschland seit 1950.
 Munich, Germany: Allitera Verlag, 2013, pp.39-52.